A-jha/Data-Structure-Lab/1-Object/README.md

 ## Class

-A class is a building block of OOP and it is a user fefined datatype which can hold
+A class is a building block of OOP and it is a user defined datatype which can hold

 - data member
 - member function